Montso-Matlaletsa/StricklyLs/README.md

 # StricklyLs
-Mediocre attempt to get more contributions
+- Mediocre attempt to get more contributions
+- Another petty contribution